 I like to use a handheld wire masher for mashing potatoes, because it gives you maximum control over your potato consistency and it's more difficult to overmix your potatoes.

 As you mash your potatoes, they release starch.
-Too much mashing and stirring can cause that gluey texture, so try to handled your potatoes as little as possible.
+Too much mashing and stirring can cause that gluey texture, so try not to mash them too much.

-If you'd like to use an electric mixer instead, use a low speed and keep an eye on your potato texture.
+If you'd like to use an electric mixer instead, use a low speed and keep a close eye on the potato texture.

 Ingredients